The Third Eye is developed by a team of educators, documentary filmmakers, storytellers.

 Head of Research, Innovation and Partnerships

-Shabani is a writer and filmmaker, making non-fiction text, sound and images in various media since the year 2000.
+Shabani is a writer and filmmaker, making non-fiction image, sound and text in various media since the year 2000.
 Her work engages with changing socio-political realities, volatile subcultures and intimate personal histories in an India-in-transition.
 A graduate in English Literature, Delhi University and post graduate from Mass Communication Research Centre, Jamia Millia Islamia, her feature documentaries include Being Bhaijaan (2014), Gali (2017) and Out of Thin Air (2009).
 She is an INLAKS Fellow, and worked at The Sundance Institute, Los Angeles and the Documentary Filmmakers Group, London, as part of the fellowship.
 She was a core editorial team member of Delhi’s First City magazine for over a decade.
 She has worked extensively with adolescent girls and women in rural India on social disruption through digital storytelling.
-She is a desktop art collector, and you can contact her for cutting edge screen savers.

 Senior Content Editor, Hindi